kiddo-capstone/kiddo-backend/README.md

 - [Contributors](#contributors)

 ## Overview of Application
 This is the backend API for the kiddo application.
-The FE application can be found [here](https://github.com/kiddo-capstone/kiddo-frontend).
+The FE application and a description of the application as a whole can be found [here](https://github.com/kiddo-capstone/kiddo-frontend).

+This Backend repository performs CRUD operations for users, missions, tasks, and mission_tasks, as requested by front end.
+This application uses AWS S3 for cloud storage of images and action_mailer to send automated registration emails to new users.
+This application uses Circle for continuous integration and is deployed on Heroku.

 ## Techstack